Van Province: Earthquakes

 Several earthquakes have occurred in Van Province.
 In 1881 an earthquake occurred and caused the death of 95 people.
 In 1941, Van suffered a destructive 5.9 M_{w} earthquake.
 Two more earthquakes occurred in 2011 in which 644 people died and 2608 people were injured.
 In a 7.2 M_{w} earthquake on 23 October 2011, more than 500 people were killed.
 On 9 November 2011, a 5.6 M_{w} magnitude earthquake killed also several people and caused buildings to collapse.

 Districts

 Van Province is divided into 13 districts, listed below with their populations as at the end of 2022.
-In 2013 the former Van District was split into İpekyolu and Tuşba districts, which between them contain almost all of the city of Van.
+In 2013, the former Van District was split into İpekyolu and Tuşba districts, which among them contain almost all of the city of Van.